-N26 is launching its bank in the U.K.
+N26 is launching its bank in the UK

 So what can you expect exactly?
 British customers will get all the basic N26 stuff with one killer feature — U.K. account numbers and sort codes.
 This way, customers will be able to receive payments and share banking information with their utility providers just like they would with a regular Barclays or Lloyds account.

 When you open an N26 account, you get a true bank account and a MasterCard.
-Basic accounts are free and N26 has a proper banking license — your deposits up to €100,000 are guaranteed by the European deposit guarantee scheme.
+Basic accounts are free, and N26 has a proper banking license — your deposits up to €100,000 are guaranteed by the European deposit guarantee scheme.
 You can then send and receive money and pay with your card.
 Sending money to other N26 users is instantaneous (they call it MoneyBeam).

 N26 recently launched Spaces, a new feature that lets you create sub accounts and put some money aside.
-It’s still limited but the company plans to add more features.
+It’s still limited, but the company plans to add more features.

 Your MasterCard works like any other challenger bank.
 Every time you use it, you receive a push notification.
 You can set payment and withdrawal limits, lock your card if you lose it and reset your PIN code.
 N26 will also bring Black and Metal plans to the U.K.